JuliaData/DataFrames.jl/docs/src/man/basics.md

      985 rows omitted
 ```

 In the example above we returned a `NamedTuple`.
-Note, however, that returning a `NamedTuple` is not the same as
-returning a vector of `NamedTuples` as this is allowed.

 Let us discuss some other examples using `select`.
 Often we want to apply some function not to the whole
 column of a data frame, but rather to its individual elements.
 Normally we can achieve this using broadcasting